MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embedded-canvas-app-guidelines.md

 ## Known issues and limitations with embedded canvas apps
 - The canvas app custom control is only supported for use with the **Web** client type.
 Currently, the **Phone** and **Tablet** client types aren't supported.
-- The ModelDrivenFormIntegration control does not provide a value for fields of a related entity.
+- The ModelDrivenFormIntegration control does not provide a value for fields of a related table.
-  - For example, when the ModelDrivenFormIntegration control is connected to the Accounts entity, using *ModelDrivenFormIntegration.Item.’Primary Contact’.’Full Name’* will not return a value.
+  - For example, when the ModelDrivenFormIntegration control is connected to the Accounts table, using *ModelDrivenFormIntegration.Item.’Primary Contact’.’Full Name’* will not return a value.
-  - To access fields of a related entity makers can use either of the expressions listed here:
+  - To access fields of a related table makers can use either of the expressions listed here:
     - *LookUp(Accounts, Account = GUID(First(ModelDrivenFormIntegration.Data).ItemId)).'Primary Contact'.'Full Name'*
       - *ItemId* is empty at authoring time but will have a value at runtime.
     - *LookUp(Accounts, Account = ModelDrivenFormIntegration.Item.Account).'Primary Contact'.'Full Name'* (This expression is easier to read, but the previous expression will perform slightly better.)